hawkinsw/quic-wg-wiki/Implementations.md

 ## HTTP/3

 The following implement HTTP/3.
 The "Transport library" field identifies one (or more) of the above stacks if applicable.

-### Akamai QUIC

-See entry in the "IETF QUIC Transport" section.

 ### Chromium